sis00337/Pycharm-For-Dummies/docs/configuration.md

 ---
 layout: default
-title: Configuration
+title: Setting up PyCharm
 nav_order: 2
 ---

-# Configuration
+# Setting up PyCharm
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+Before writing actual code with PyCharm, you need to make a basic setup for PyCharm.
+You will be able to create a new project in your PyCharm and Python file by successfully follow the steps below.
 {: .fs-6 .fw-300 }

 ## Table of contents